erkyrath/lectrote/README.md

 ## But what about packaged games?

 The goal of this project is to let authors make Mac, Windows, and Linux apps out of their Inform games.

-I do not yet have all the pieces in place.
-In particular, a packaged game absolutely has to support auto-save.
-If the player quits the app and then launches it again, they should be back where they left off.
-Quixe does not yet support this feature, but I plan to add it.
+All the pieces are now in place, but I have not wired them together to make this possible.

 ## For developers